-In reality, auditors are already been using these technologies even when doing on-site fieldwork.
+In reality, auditors have already used these technologies even when doing on-site fieldwork.
 Digital spreadsheets and videoconferencing are tried and true tools of the trade for coordinating audit teams.

 Our team uses Sharefile as a secure repository of documentation and Zoom for web conferencing and remote walkthroughs.
-We provide a secure online portal and utilize SmartSheet to manage the project entirely remotely.
+We provide a secure online portal and utilize SmartSheet to manage the project remotely.

 3. Reliable Accuracy

 Remote auditing has been a debated topic in the past because of the belief that auditors may be more likely to discover vulnerabilities and security risks only when they visit a site.
-Yet, in most cases, the same internal controls and business processes can be assessed from virtually anywhere.
+Yet, in most cases, the same internal controls and business processes can be assessed virtually anywhere.

 4. Information in Real-Time

-This means that evidence is no longer static, but is provided in real-time enabling alerts to be investigated and addressed right away.
+This means that evidence is no longer static, but is provided in real-time enabling alerts to be investigated and addressed immediately.
 This also reduces the time needed to gather evidence related to security controls and provides continuous assurance that processes are running according to design.

 5. Lower Costs

 Remote audits have the distinct advantage of being more cost-effective than traditional methods.
 This is because it decreases, or eliminates, direct travel expenses for the assessors.
-Additionally, auditors tend to be more efficient when working from their office, or home office, and using their equipment that is already set up for auditing processes.
+Additionally, auditors tend to be more efficient when working from their office, or home office, and using their equipment already set up for auditing processes.
 This helps reduce the time billed to our end clients.

 Tips for Remote Auditing Success